JetBrains/Qodana/topics/ui-overview.md

 ## Adjust the analysis scope

+### Reduce the scope of analyzed issues
+{id="reduce-analysis-scope"}

 When viewing a code fragment with a detected problem, you may decide that it is irrelevant.
-You can make sure that more problems of the same type are omitted in the future:
+You can make sure that more problems of the same type are omitted in the future.
+For this purpose, you can edit [qodana.yaml](qodana-yaml.md) or use the Problem and File explorers in the UI as shown below.

 1. **Exclude a file or directory from the future analysis**